Pet-Projects-with-Shanmeistro/simple-shell/README.md

 - Check for the necessary prerequisites.
 - Prompt you to choose your preferred shell (Bash or Zsh).
-- If you choose Zsh, it will ask for your preferred prompt framework (Oh My Zsh + Powerlevel10k or Starship).
+- If you choose Zsh, it will ask for your preferred prompt framework (Starship or Powerlevel10k).
-- Ask for confirmation before proceeding with the installation.
+- Ask if you want to set Zsh as your default shell (if chosen).
-- Run the Ansible playbook to configure your environment.
+- Run the Ansible playbook to configure your environment with essential tools.

-### 4. Customize Your Setup

-Before or after running the script, you can customize the tools to be installed by editing the `ansible/group_vars/all.yml` file.
-This file contains flags (e.g., `install_docker: false`) that you can set to `true` to include the corresponding tool in your setup.

-### 5. Apply Changes
+### 4. Apply Changes

-After the script completes, **restart your terminal** or run:
+After the script completes, restart your terminal or run:

 - `source ~/.bashrc` (for Bash)
 - `exec zsh` (for Zsh)